shayan-zardari/flashcard-app/README.md

 ---

-© 2024 Naulitus.
+© 2024 Nautilus.
 All rights reserved.